 Alert: Durham Tech classes and support services are currently offered online, due to Coronavirus (COVID-19).
 Effective June 1, the College will expand access to some campus locations for urgent instruction or student services by approval only.
 Campuses will not be open to walk-in students or visitors.

-Below you will find additional information on non-profit agencies in our community.
+Below you will find additional information about non-profit agencies in our community.
 If you decide to volunteer with one of these agencies, be sure to document your hours in the Volunteer Log.